Abkaplesh02/DevTinderPrep/homework1.md

 -Api-Update a user<br>
 -Explore the mongoose documentation for models methods<br>
 -what are options in model.findOneAndUpdate method , explore more about it<br>
--Api-Update the user with email Id
+-Api-Update the user with email Id<br>
+-Install validator<br>
+-Explore validator function and library and use validator func for password , email and urls <br>

 <br><br>__Data Sanitization and schema validation____<br><br>